Sharp or ball, universal or metallic...sewing machine needles come in a wide range of point types and sizes for an even wider range of uses.

 Do You Know the Signs of a Needle Gone Bad?

-Hear a popping sound while you're quilting.
-That 'popping' is the sound of a dull needle.
+• Hear a popping sound while you're quilting.
+Dull needles make a this popping sound.

-Hit a pin.
+• Hit a pin.
 (Hey, we're not supposed to be sewing over pins anyway, right?)
 You have probably damaged the point and possibly bent the needle.
-While you won't always be able to see the damage to the needle with your naked eye, you will see the change in stitch quality.
+While you won't always be able to see the damage with your naked eye, you will see the change in stitch quality.

-Have been piecing or quilting for 6 to 8 hours.
-A needle dulls with use.
+• Have been sewing for 6 to 8 hours.
+Needles dull with use.

-And one last, but important, piece of needle know-how.
+And one last, but important, fact to be aware of.
 Just because the needle is new from the package, doesn't mean it's perfect.